SainsburyWellcomeCentre/NeuralPlayground/README.md

 * [6 Lisence ](#6-Lisence)

 ## 1. Introduction
-The abstract representation of space has been extensively studied in the hippocampus and entorhi- nal cortex in part due to the easy monitoring of the task and neural recording.
+The abstract representation of space has been extensively studied in the hippocampus and entorhinal cortex in part due to the easy monitoring of the task and neural recording.
 A growing variety of theoretical models have been proposed to capture the rich neural and behavioral phenomena associated with these circuits.
 However, objective comparison of these theories against each other and against empirical data is difficult.